cerber-os/MegaLeaf/win_ambilight/README.md

 # Ambient Lightning app for Windows

 AmbiLight is a Windows app utilizing DirectX Desktop Duplication API for generating ambient lightning effects on MegaLeaf with minimal CPU and GPU overhead.
-Application supports both default desktop mode and most of the full-screen DirectX application (though, some games using older DirectX versions or custom DRM blocks usage of AmbiLight).
+Application supports both default desktop mode and most of the full-screen DirectX application (though, some games using older DirectX versions or custom DRM may not work).

-TODO: Photo preview
+TODO: GIF preview

 ## Overview

 AmbiLight uses [DDUAPI (Desktop Duplication API)](https://learn.microsoft.com/en-us/windows/win32/direct3ddxgi/desktop-dup-api) for accessing currently displayed image.
-As, DDUAPI returns GPU surface that could be used by GPU without coping memory, AmbiLights runs simple DirectX shader on frame to compute vector of size `<image_width> x 2` containing average RGB colors of every half of the column on screen (top and bottom parts of column).
-Next, computed result is copied to CPU memory, scaled to match the number of LEDs used by MegaLeaf and processed throught basic filters, like hue/saturation tunning for more vibrant colors.
+DDUAPI creates GPU surface that could be used directly by graphics card without coping memory.
+Every frame, AmbiLights runs simple DirectX shader on this surface to compute vector of size `<image_width> x 2` containing average RGB colors of both halfs of each of the column on screen.
+Next, computed result is transfered to CPU memory, scaled to match the number of LEDs used by MegaLeaf and processed throught basic filters, like hue/saturation tunning for more vibrant colors.
 Finally, computed colors are sent over USB to MegaLeaf STM32 MCU which displays them on LEDs strip.

 TODO: Graph overview